ibm-cloud-docs/cloud-logs/iam-ingestion-serviceid-api-key.md

 Make sure the user who grants the policy has the `Sender` role permissions.
 {: important}

-Make sure to grant the service ID the `Sender` role.
+Make sure to grant the service ID the `Sender` role before generating the API key.
 {: note}

 - [Creating an API key for a service ID](/docs/account?topic=account-serviceidapikeys&interface=ui#create_service_key).